 As we can now clearly see, from the time he was a young adult, Donald was not at all shy about directly threatening American journalists if it helped him improve or protect his “reputation.”
 And as Donald’s wealth and fame continued to grow in the early 1980s, he’d often rely on his staff to help run interference with the media on his behalf.

 In 1980, the New York Times ran an article discussing Donald’s decision to renege on his public promise to donate the historical art fixtures on the Bonwit Teller building to the Metropolitan Museum of Art.
 Donald decided not to give a personal statement for the article at the time.
-But Donald had an assistant of his speak on his behalf.
+But Donald had an assistant speak on his behalf.
 The man’s name was John Baron, vice-president of the Trump Organization.
-Baron spoke to the NYT about the issue, firmly defending Donald’s decision to break with his earlier commitment to the local art community.(83)
+Baron spoke to the NYT about the issue, firmly defending Donald’s decision to break with his earlier commitment.(85)

-Also in 1980, John Baron helped combat that pesky lawsuit that Donald was facing over his decision to hire the Italian Mafia as his construction contractors.
-When those Polish workers decided to sue Donald over a litany of labor offenses, John Szabo was the immigration lawyer who represented them in court.(84)
+Also in 1980, John Baron helped combat the lawsuit that Donald was facing over his decision to hire the Italian Mafia as his construction contractors.
+When those Polish workers decided to sue Donald over a litany of labor offenses, John Szabo was the immigration lawyer who represented them in court.(86)